-Proto-RNA molecules that started autocatalytic replication into the primeval soup actually faced two basic bottlenecks: duplication was subject to errors which rapidly destroyed the "ego" if the message was too long.
-A protospecies of RNA molecules could only survive if the message had no more than a few hundred codons.
-Errors, on the other hand, were necessary in order to create different messages.
-Second, the message was open-ended, in the sense that it could not feed back on itself.
+Proto-RNA molecules, which started autocatalytic replication into the primeval soup, actually faced two basic bottlenecks.
+First, duplication was subject to errors that rapidly destroyed the "ego" if the message was too long.
+A protospecies of RNA molecules could survive only if the message had no more than a few hundred codons.
+Errors, on the other hand, were necessary in order to creat different messages.
+Second, the message was open-ended in the sense that it could not feed back on itself.

-Both problems were solved through the invention by RNA of slave molecules, the proteins which could serve it, e.g. by catalyzing RNA replication, and could carry messages around, readable by other RNAs.
+Both problems were solved through the invention by RNA of slave molecules, the proteins that could serve it, e.g., by catalyzing RNA replication, and could carry messages around, readable by other RNAs.
 The fact that RNA molecules could talk to themselves and to other RNAs opened the way to a fundamental breakthrough.
-At the beginning reproducing molecules could express themselves basically subtracting material from the soup, as I said.
-A certain successful molecule (or message) would survive as a cohort of mutated off-spring with a common hard core kept together by selection.
-Such a set is formally similar to a species with its genetic pool of mutated individuals, and was called by Eigen a "quasi-species".
-Quasi-species could not keep their messages too long, a few hundred letters or so, or the core would be lost through run-away error accumulation.
+At the beginning, reproducing molecules could express themselves basically by subtracting material from the soup, as I said.
+A certain successful molecule (or message) would survive as a cohort of mutated offspring with a common hard core kept together by selection.
+Such a set is formally similar to a species with its genetic pool of mutated individuals, and was called a "quasi-species" by Eigen.
+Quasi-species could not keep their messages too long, not more than a few hundred letters or the core would be lost through runaway error accumulation.
 Fighting each other by subtracting soup or components would not have brought them too far.
 Proteins became the basic intermediate for creating more complex structures through organization.
 So, information transmission from the beginning appears to be a key-module, a key-element in the organization of the system.

 Now the breakthrough in organization was of non-Darwinian character.
-It was the creation of a coupling between competing quasi-species of molecules, into a hypercycle where one species was linked to the next through a life or death mechanism.
+It was the creation of a coupling between competing quasi-species of molecules into a hypercycle where one species was linked to the next through a life or death mechanism.

 The working and function of hypercycles has been reconstructed by M. Eigen in a set of absorbing papers [1].
-The simplest system is that of quasi-species A producing a chemical, e.g., an enzyme, necessary to the growth of B, and B producing one necessary for A. Then all evolutionary branches where A and B try to kill each other are automatically eliminated, and A and B can only evolve along "collaborative" paths.
-Any number of partners can be drawn into the magic hypercycle, but only if the control chain is closed the system becomes stable.
+The simplest system is that of a quasi-species, A, producing a chemical, e.g., an enzyme, necessary to the growth of B, and B producing one necessary for A. Then all evolutionary branches where A and B try to destroy each other are automatically eliminated, and A and B can only evolve along "collaborative" paths.
+Any number of partners can be drawn into the magic hypercycle, but only if the control chain is closed can the system become stable.
 Open or branched chains are finally destroyed by instabilities.
 In this domino system every member is protected as its destruction would collapse the whole set.

-The great evolutionary advantage of the hypercycle is in fact that the amount of information that can be handled is much larger, by one or two orders of magnitude.
-This is because many quasi-species pool their (noise-limited) messages into a single one.
+The great evolutionary advantage of the hypercycle is in fact, that the amount of information that can be handled is much larger, by one or two orders of magnitude.
+This is so because many quasi-species pool their (noise-limited) messages into a single one.
 In anthropomorphic terms, this is the principle of hierarchization.
 Thus, to the original principle of Darwinian competition another principle has been superposed: that of hypercycle organization and hypercycle collaboration.
-If we look, just to make a jump ahead, to social systems, we see, e.g. that the President of France is controlling the French people through a complex chain of hierarchical organizations, but he is finally elected by the people itself, which, in a sense, closes the loop and points to the social system being controlled by a hypercycle that has many formal analogies with the hypercycle that controls for instance the genetics of collaborating quasi-species.
+If we look, just to make a jump ahead, at social systems, we see, e.g., that the President of France is controlling the French people through a complex chain of hierarchical organizations.
+He is, however, ultimately elected by the public itself, which, in a sense, closes the loop and points to hypercyclic control of the social system and the many formal analogies with the hypercycle that controls, for instance, the genetics of collaborating quasi-species.